fabiofranchino/blog/_posts/2018-01-25-play-progress-scroll-indicator-code.md

 transition: width .25s ease-in-out;
 ```

-The next requirement is the logic part (i'm shameless using jQuery to write less code here):
+The next requirement is the logic part (I'm shamelessly using jQuery to write less code here):

 ```javascript
 $(window).on('scroll', function () {